zalando-incubator/kubernetes-on-aws/CONTRIBUTING.rst

 How do I run tests?
 ===================

-Once you add the `"ready-to-test" label`_, tests will automatically be kicked off.
+Once you add the `"ready-to-test"`_ label, tests will automatically be kicked off.
 Our internal `Jenkins instance`_ is used to run the tests.
 The CI config for the project can be found at `teapot/kubernetes-on-aws-e2e`_ on our internal Github Enterprise.